-The child minder has robust procedures in place to ensure she is suitable to care for children.
-The child minder and relevant members of her household have current Disclosure and Barring Service (DBS) checks in place.
+The child minder has robust procedures in place to ensure he is suitable to care for children.
+The child minder and relevant members of him household have current Disclosure and Barring Service (DBS) checks in place.
 The child minder has all vehicle documents in place to ensure the safe transportation of minded children.
-She is registered with the Information Commissioner's Office.
-The child minder has an assistant who has all the relevant training in place; however, the staff file was incomplete, and appraisals were not carried out.
+He is registered with the Information Commissioner's Office.

 The child minder identifies children's needs and preferences ensuring suitable quality care is provided.
-She has records for minded children which contain almost all the information required, including almost all children's contracts, however, one contract was only signed by one child minder, and one child's contract was missing.
+He has records for minded children which contain almost all the information required, including almost all children's contracts, however, one contract was only signed by one child minder, and one child's contract was missing.
 Information sheets completed by parents inform the child minder about their child in 'All about me' sheets; however this did not include the parent's wishes on sleep arrangements for their child.
-This has now been added
+This has now been added.